 Image by Neil Palmer/CIAT/<a href="http://www.flickr.com/photos/cifor/6285070575/">Flickr</a>

-About 15 percent of global greenhouse gas emissions come from tropical deforestation – more than from all the world’s cars, trucks, trains, ships and airplanes combined.
+About 15 percent of global greenhouse gas emissions come from tropical deforestation – more than from all the world’s cars, trucks, and buses combined.
 In fact, it’s fair to say that you can’t slow global warming if you don’t do the same for forest destruction.
 And that means preserving Brazil’s Amazon rainforest.

 The Amazon contains roughly one third of the world’s remaining tropical rainforest, an area the size of the United States west of the Mississippi.
 It stores some 120 billion tons of carbon, and about half of all the annual rainfall, trillions of tons of water, is transpired (think of a whole forest exhaling) by the forest back into the atmosphere.
 This affects rainfall as far away as Texas.